Phishing: Don’t Get Caught by the Bait

 - Emails that use poor grammar and spelling are suspicious; treat them that way.

-- Realize that agencies like the US Treasury and vendors like Microsoft aren’t going to call you; Ed McMahan didn’t send you the winning sweepstakes notification as an email attachment; and you really don’t have $5.3M in diamonds held personally by a Nigerian Prince who just needs your credit card number to cover the shipping costs.
+- Realize that agencies like the US Treasury and vendors like Microsoft aren’t going to call you, Ed McMahan didn’t send you the winning sweepstakes notification as an email attachment, and you really don’t have $5.3M in diamonds held personally by a Nigerian Prince who just needs your credit card number to cover the shipping costs.

 We can train your staff and even create a few tests to see if your crew is likely to fall for phishing scams.
 Just let us know.
+We're a Nashville IT company with over a decade of experience, and we'd love to help you get your IT problems off of your mind.